sarsurgithub/CLD/Labo03/README.md

-# Laboratoire 03
+# Lab 03

+## Organisation

+* Work in group of 2 (DevOps team as usual)
+* Duration 2 periods

 {% hint style="info" %}
-Delivery:

-* Part I: Thursday, the 18th of April, 6 pm
+Deliveries:

+* When
-* Part II: Monday, the 25th of April, 6 pm
+  * Part I & II: Friday, the 21th of April, 6 pm
+* What
   * Infra on AWS
-* Technical doc on private repo with notif on teams channel
+  * Technical doc (lab report) on private repo with notif on teams channel
 {% endhint %}

+## Pedagogical objectives

+Become familiar with a cloud service that automates the scaling of a web application.

 ### Lab's targets:

+In this lab, you will use a cloud service (Auto Scaling Groups) that automates the launching and termination of instances to respond elastically to changes in user traffic.

 * Experimenting loading tools
 * Set monitoring on the cloud
 * Scale your infra automatically

-### Given
+## Prerequisites

+This lab is a follow-on to the lab on app scaling on AWS.

 Before your start, you must have completed the previous labs.
+The following ressources are needed:

+* A firewall configuration (Security Group) that allows SSH and HTTP traffic.
+* A MySQL (or MariaDb) database instance (RDS).
+* A Virtual Machine Image (AMI) with Drupal using the RDS as database instance.

 ### Backlog